“But Pippa, you’re

 Pippa was gone, the second

-she felt as if she were scream
+she felt as if.
+She was scream

-ing “But, Pippa!
-Pippa!
-Come
+ing again.
+“But, Pippa!
+Pippaaa!!

-back, Pippa!
+Come back, Pippa!
 You’re scaring

-the hell out of me!” she felt
+the hell out of me!”
+She felt

-herself uncontrollably enter
+herself uncontrollably re-enter

-consciously into the waking
+consciously into her waking

 life, where she stayed, for